James Moore (cyclist): The first cycle race - St-Cloud

 Although Moore's race has been widely considered the first, the Dutch historian Benjie Maso says it was the second and that the first was won by a rider called Polocini.
 (See below for more on the "first race" mystery).
 The favourite for the second event was François Drouet who was the early leader.
 At half way James Moore took the lead, breaking clear "at the speed of lightning", according to Cycling Record, and won in 3 minutes and 50 seconds to the "frenetic hurrahs" of the crowd.
 Moore and Polocini were presented with gold medals worth one hundred francs awarded by the Compagnie Parisienne.
 Moore's was engraved with his name and carried the effigy of Napoleon III.
 What is believed to have been the first cycle race in Britain took place at the Welsh Harp the day after Moore won in the Parc de St-Cloud.
 The race was won by Arthur Markham, who for many years had a bicycle shop nearby at 345 Edgware Road.

 The St. Cloud races caught the public imagination and inspired events elsewhere.
 The first race in Britain was held the following day (see below) and races were held on 18 July in Ghent, Belgium.
 Races held in September in Brno, the capital of Moravia, marked the start of racing in central Europe.

-Moore's winning bicycle is in Ely City Museum in Cambridgeshire.
+Moore's winning bicycle is in the Science Museum, London.
 It has a diamond-shaped iron downtube and a top tube and tyres of flattened metal.
 The rest is wood, including the wheels.
 The back wheel has a diameter of 31 inches, the front 38 inches.
 The gearing is 1:1 (the pedals connected to the front hub), so the gear is low.
 The machine's saddle perished and disappeared before the bicycle returned to Britain.